 - At least 40 (previously 25) cases in surgical critical care, with at least one in each of the seven categories: ventilatory management; bleeding (non-trauma); hemodynamic instability; organ dysfunction/failure; dysrhythmias; invasive line management and monitoring; and parenteral/enteral nutrition.

 - At least 25 cases as teaching assistant by the completion of residency.

-At least 250 operations by end of PGY-2 year, effective with applicants who began residency in July 2014.
+At least 250 operations by the beginning of PGY-3 year, effective with applicants who began residency in July 2014.
 The 250 cases can include procedures performed as operating surgeon or first assistant.
 Of the 250, at least 200 must be either in the defined categories, endoscopies, or e-codes (see below for info on e-codes).
 Up to 50 non-defined cases may be applied to this requirement.
-The 250 cases must be completed over two consecutive residency years, ending with the PGY-2 year.

 E-Codes: General surgery residents can use e-codes to receive ACGME case log credit for vascular surgical procedures.
 E-codes allow more than one resident to take credit for an arterial exposure and repair.
 The resident who accomplishes the exposure should add an "E" to the case ID for the system to allow credit for a second procedure on the same patient.
 The relevant CPT codes to use are: 35201 (Repair blood vessel, direct; neck); 35206 (upper extremity); 35216 (intra-thoracic without bypass); 35221 (intra-abdominal), and 35226 (lower extremity).
 Four categories are available under Trauma for residents to enter arterial exposures.